 The Status Quo = Expecting Disease in “Old Age”

 Ever since I read The Blue Zones: 9 Lessons for Living Longer from the People Who’ve Lived the Longest, I’ve been reflecting on the differences among the terms lifespan, healthspan, and disease-span.

 Sure, some diseases are genetic and unpreventable.
 This is an undeniable fact.
-However, another fact is this: Some diseases—especially those aforementioned chronic ones—may be prevented!
+However, another proven fact is this: Many diseases—especially the aforementioned chronic ones—are preventable!

 Unfortunately, the rapid rise of chronic disease in the United States has somewhat normalized sickness.
-Since disease surrounds us, we may just expect to get cancer or heart disease at some point in our lives and not do anything to prevent it.
-This is a pessimistic and counterproductive mentality!
+Since disease surrounds us, we may expect to get cancer or heart disease at some point in our lives, taking zero proactive, preventative measures.
+This mentality is pessimistic and counterproductive!

 The current health care system is often referred to as “sick care” because there is little focus on prevention and more emphasis on treatment.
 According to MDs Farshad Fani Marvasti and Randall S. Stafford:

 Cardiovascular disease, cancer, and diabetes now cause 70% of U.S. deaths and account for nearly 75% of health care expenditures.
 Unfortunately, many modifiable risk factors for chronic diseases are not being addressed adequately.
 A prevention model, focused on forestalling the development of disease before symptoms or life-threatening events occur, is the best solution to the current crisis.

 Recently, I listened to a great podcast in which functional medicine practitioner Evan Brand interviewed documentarian Jason Prall about his new film The Human Longevity Project.
 This documentary is very Blue Zones-esque because Prall seeks to expose the secrets of centenarians around the world.